ash-project/ash/documentation/introduction/getting_started.md

 ## Add front end extensions

-Now that the elixir api is complete you can change the data_layer to postgresql and expost via json api in the [next section](./getting_started_phx.md)
+Now that the Elixir API is complete, you can move on to the [next section](./getting_started_phx.md) to learn how to change the data_layer to PostgreSQL and expose it via a JSON API.

-- `AshJsonApi` - can be used to build a spec compliant JSON:API
+- `AshJsonApi` - can be used to build a spec compliant JSON:API.
-- `AshPostgres.DataLayer` - can be used to persist your resources to PostgreSQL
+- `AshPostgres.DataLayer` - can be used to persist your resources to PostgreSQL.

 ## See Ash documentation for the rest